Room Change Process

 The residential community of roommates, floor mates, and friends at Seattle University prepares our students to be involved in and become leaders for a just and humane world.
 Our roommate mediation process and room change policy is based on this tenet: we believe that roommates should develop open, communicative relationships.
 Our Housing & Residence Life team is prepared and willing to work with you through this process.
 Please note that while Housing & Residence Life staff members are available to assist with roommate conflicts at the Douglas Apartments, we do not facilitate actual room assignments or changes at the Douglas.
 Douglas residents who are experiencing roommate challenges should first talk with their RA and then may be referred to the Douglas leasing office for further assistance.

 In developing open and communicative relationships, every roommate pair/trio will discuss and establish a roommate agreement on how they will live together through establishing boundaries and managing conflict within the room.
 The Resident Assistant will assist each room in constructing their roommate agreements and if necessary, making modifications throughout the year to address any issues that may arise.
-Resident Directors and Assistant Resident Directors are responsible for managing the room change process for the residence halls.
+Area Coordinators and Assistant Area Coordinators are responsible for managing the room change process for the residence halls.
 All moves are dependent on room space availability and priority of the request compared to other requests.

 Step by Step